Garrincha: Club career

 Garrincha was already married and a parent when he signed for Botafogo in 1953.
 Team officials were ecstatic to learn that he was over 18 and able to be treated as a professional.
 In his first training session, he demonstrated his extraordinary skills by dribbling the ball through the legs of Nílton Santos, a Brazilian international defender and defensive midfielder who had 16 international caps.
 Santos was so impressed with the young Garrincha, he asked that Botafogo sign him.
 He played in a 5–0 win for Botafogo's reserves and then scored a hat trick on his first-team début against Bonsucesso on 19 July 1953.

 Garrincha continued to play brilliantly, but Brazil had other talented players in his position, notably Julinho and together with a new European style of play centered on teamwork, he was not named in the squad for the 1954 World Cup.
 He helped Botafogo win the Campeonato Carioca in 1957 by scoring 20 goals in 26 games finishing second in the league scoring charts and this convinced the national team selectors to name him to the 1958 World Cup squad.
 After the 1962 World Cup, Garrincha returned to Rio and carried Botafogo to victory in the 1962 Campeonato Carioca final against Flamengo.
 Garrincha played for Botafogo for 12 years, the bulk of his professional career.
 He won the Campeonato Carioca three times with them, scored 232 goals in 581 matches, and became a symbol of the history of the club.

 In 1966, with his career declining, he was sold to Corinthians.
 Two years later, he signed for Colombian team Atlético Junior.
 The same year he went back to Brazil and joined Flamengo, where he would stay until 1969.
 In 1971, there were rumours that Garrincha, 38, would join French club Red Star, but he never signed and stayed in Brazil.

 An entertainer renowned for his dribbling skills in taking on opposing players, Garrincha inspiring the first bullfighting chants of olé to be used at football grounds; during a 1958 club game for Botafogo he gave a footballing lesson to River Plate defender Vairo, constantly teasing, feinting and going past him to ole's from the crowd, and when he "forgot" the ball and sprinted away with Vairo running after him the chants of olés changed to laughter.
 Garrincha's professional career as a footballer lasted until 1972, when he played for Olaria, but he played occasional exhibition matches until 1982.

 Garrincha was subject to numerous transfer attempts by rich European clubs like Juventus of Turin, Italy who tried to sign him in 1954.
 Real Madrid of Spain tried to sign him in 1959 after some stunning performances by him on a tour of Europe.
-Internazionale, AC Milan and Juventus of Italy considered jointly signing him in 1963 (he would have to spend a season with each); a deal that would have been unique in football.
+Inter Milan, AC Milan and Juventus of Italy considered jointly signing him in 1963 (he would have to spend a season with each); a deal that would have been unique in football.